repalash/threepipe/README.md

 ## Status
 The project is in `alpha` stage and under active development.
 Many features will be added but the core API will not change significantly in future releases.

-Check out [WebGi](https://webgi.xyz/) for a advanced tailor-made solution for e-commerce, jewelry, automobile, apparel, furniture etc.
+Check out [WebGi](https://webgi.xyz/) for an advanced tailor-made solution for e-commerce, jewelry, automobile, apparel, furniture etc.

 ## Documentation